xenoninteractive/.github/profile/README.md

-# Welcome to the official home of Xenon Interactive on Github
+# The official home of Xenon Interactive on Github

 Xenon Interactive is a next-generation application design and development studio.
 We specialize in producing immersive and interactive experiences that capture hearts, minds and souls.
 Our range of services covers the entire app spectrum; from consumer-focused product launch microsites and tactical mobile apps to enterprise-wide solutions aimed at employees, shareholders and other internal stakeholders.